Tiyko/bram-stoker/README.md

 ***

-## **Planning**
+## **Personal Set Goals**

+***Before starting the project I have set a number of set goals with the purpose of learning.***

-* The website served a very good purpose for me to learn html/css:
+* The website was built entirely by myself, I didn't use the love running as a template, and only followed instructions from the course walkthrough.
+Doing it this way, served as a very good practice for me to learn html/css:

-  * I planned, to overcomplicate things and learn how to simplify and/or debug them.
+  * I planned, to overcomplicate things and learn how to simplify and debug them.
   * I planned, to introduce a greater amount of content.
   * I planned, to make a greater amount of content accessible.
   * I planned, a side navigation bar for larger tablets and desktop size screens.